dev-academy-programme/plug-resources/student-guide/free-money.md

 ### Redo

 Shampoo companies will always tell you to "Rinse and Repeat".
 We are telling you the same thing.
-I promise that we are telling you this as a habit that will benefit your learing, and NOT as a conspiracy to sell twice as much shampoo.
+I promise that we are telling you this as a habit that will benefit your learning, and NOT as a conspiracy to sell twice as much shampoo.

 Checkout the `master` branch of the Free Money exercise and make a new branch.
 Aim to work through and solve the exercise again without looking at either the `solution` branch, or your original branch.
 Be honest with yourself and reflect on what challenges you ran into, which concepts aren't sticking?